opedromandrade/ajaxey/README.md

 **A COUPLE OF NOTES**
 1. Mind you that you need to make sure it doesn't delete anything you don't want to;
 2. I only use [[like W4RH4WK]](https://github.com/W4RH4WK/Debloat-Windows-10) Microsoft Windows Pro 64-bit.
-"Home Edition and different languages are not supported".
+"Home Edition and different languages may not be supported".

 ## Download Latest Version